Criminal Injury Compensation Authority: The steps you should take before making a claim for compensation from the CICA

 An “innocent victim” is a person who has suffered criminal injury through no fault of his own – such as a person walking down the street who is attacked.
 Other victims may not be so innocent – imagine a person injured who started a drunken fight.

-Under the 2001 Criminal Injuries Compensation Scheme an innocent victim of violent crime can claim compensation for personal injury and some types of financial loss - such as lost earnings.
+Under the 2012 Criminal Injuries Compensation Scheme, an innocent victim of violent crime can claim compensation for personal injury and a contribution towards some types of financial loss – such as lost earnings.

 The Criminal Injury Compensation Authority is better known as the Criminal Injuries Compensation Authority or “CICA” and was previously called the Criminal Injury Compensation Board or “CICB”.

 What should you do immediately following a criminal injury to ensure you can make a claim from the Criminal Injury Compensation Authority?